maccoda/maccoda.github.io/content/software_concepts/dependency_injection.md

 ```

 So as you can see this shopping cart implementation needs to have a `CreditCard` to charge and some
-`LineItems` to define how much to charge (an actual shopping cart has a lot more to consider but
+`LineItems` to define how much to charg.
-this will do for example purposes).
 Therefore it is pretty easy to see that the dependencies of
 `ShoppingCart` are `CreditCard` and `LineItems`.
 A pretty easy way to see this in Java is they will
 be fields of the class, you really only define a field if you need to use it perform some taks.